the episode

 John McLarty: Right.

 Kimberly Faith: And we have a new genetic pool and we’re not in Adam anymore.
-See, we were born in Adam and our soul and spirit are, they’re destined to sin.
+See, we are born in Adam and our soul and spirit are, they’re destined to sin.
 They’re destined to die.
-And it’s so I think a lot of us didn’t I didn’t understand this when I was first born again, don’t think, but what becomes new is our soul and spirit.
-Right.
+And it’s so I think a lot of us didn’t.
+I didn’t understand this when I was first born again, I don’t think, but what becomes new is our soul and spirit.

 John McLarty: Yeah.
 And I was just going to read that.